qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Another option is to use the |colorPicker| :sup:`color picker` which allows you to sample a color from under your mouse pointer at any part of QGIS or even from another application by pressing the space bar.
-Please note that the color picker is OS dependent and is currently not supported by OSX.
+Please note that the color picker is OS dependent and is currently not supported by macOS.

 .. _tip_quick_color_picker_+_copy/paste_colors: